jellyfin/jellyfin.org/docs/general/networking/vpn.md

 ### ZeroTier

 [ZeroTier](https://www.zerotier.com/) is another VPN solution.
 The free tier allows up to 25 connected devices.
-ZeroTier supports much more platforms than Tailscale.
+ZeroTier supports much more platforms than Tailscale, but can be more complicated to setup.
+Zerotier also has the option for users to self-host the coordination server.

 To setup remote access to Jellyfin using ZeroTier, please follow the steps below.